runeverstraeten/ready-to-use-media-server-portainer-template/README.md

 This repository contains **Portainer Application Templates** for deploying a complete **self-hosted media server stack** using Docker.

 The templates are based on **LinuxServer.io** images and are designed to be:

-- ✔ Fully configurable (paths, ports, PUID/PGID)
+- ✔ Fully configurable (paths, ports, PUID / PGID)
 - ✔ Portable across different Docker hosts
 - ✔ Easy to deploy via Portainer
 - ✔ Suitable for home servers and NAS setups